Back to blog

 curiosity (15), urgency (10), benefit (15), question (10).

-Constraints: ≤ 50 chars, no clickbait, no spam triggers.
+Constraints: 50 characters or fewer, no clickbait, no spam-trigger words.

-Write 5 welcome emails: D0 confirmation, D1 quick win,
+Write five welcome emails: D0 confirmation, D1 quick win, D3 deeper feature,

 Tone: helpful, specific, not pushy.